Pix4D/cogito/README.md

 The reason why we require enviroment variables (as opposed to using a configuration file) to pass test configuration is twofold:

-- To enable any contributor to run his/her own tests without having to edit any file.
+- To enable any contributor to run their own tests without having to edit any file.
 - To securely store secrets!

 #### Secure handling of the GitHub OAuth token